 Kiosk Pro Basic, Plus, and Enterprise can connect and print to any AirPrint-enabled printer.

-Enterprise adds the ability to print to an AirPrint printer in Automatic Kiosk Mode, allowing you to preselect the printer to be used and number of copies to print, to block printing on specific pages, and to hide the standard iOS print dialog.
+Enterprise adds the ability to print to an AirPrint printer in Automatic Kiosk Mode, allowing you to preselect the printer to be used and number of copies to print, to block printing on specific pages, and to hide the standard iOS/iPadOS print dialog.

 Kiosk Pro Enterprise also supports a number of thermal kiosk printers from Star Micronics and Custom America.

 Star Micronics printers that support line-mode printing & raster printing are supported; this includes:

 Our current recommendation is the TSP143U (model number 39472310), which physically connects to and powers the iPad using the Lightning-USB cable included with the iPad, significantly simplifying deployment and troubleshooting.

 A full list of supported Custom America printers is available here.Learn More

 Kiosk Pro Enterprise currently supports several magnetic stripe card readers, specifically: